kaiosilveira/kaiosilveira/README.md

 I've been using GitHub both professionally and as my portfolio.
 As a result of this fact, the contribution stats shown here are a comprehensive summary of all my engineering efforts on these two fronts.
 My public repositories approach a wide range of engineering topics, all implemented with clean code that works and solid documentation and references.
 So make sure to take a look at the Pinned section below!

 \* _If you're curious about my stack affinities and tech interests, please check out [my lists and starred topics in the Stars tab](https://github.com/kaiosilveira?tab=stars)._

+📝 Checkout my latest article on Medium: [Rearchitecting a business-critical cronjob: a tale on why some decisions are more difficult to change than others](https://medium.com/@kaiosilveira/rearchitecting-a-business-critical-cronjob-a-tale-on-why-some-decisions-are-more-difficult-to-7cea70db5062)